For one thing, everyone is different. For another, so is every SUD and every substance.

 The gist of REBT is that people want approval and want to succeed.
 When we don’t, we can respond either rationally (it’s not the end of the world) or irrationally (I’m a bad person because I failed, you’re a bad person because you don’t approve of me, the world is a bad place because I didn’t succeed).

-Because of this concern with success, REBT may be especially of use for athletes with mental health issues, including substance abuse.
+Because of this concern with success, REBT may be especially of use for athletes with mental health issues, including substance use disorder.

 Dialectical Behavior Therapy